-2018 Audi S7
+2018 Audi S7 Review, Ratings, Specs, Prices, and Photos

 Regardless, both models shuttle power to all four corners via an 8-speed automatic gearbox and have firm but not punishing suspension settings.
 Their luxurious interiors start as the standard A7 but differ in some trim finishings and the design and upholstery of their seats.
 The RS 7, with a few options, can become downright gaudy, however, so shop carefully.

-What sets these two apart from rivals like the Audi S6, the BMW M550i and M5, and the Mercedes-AMG C43 and C63 is their hatchback configuration.
-A slopping roofline means that they’re a little tight in the rear seat and not quite as roomy as, say, a station wagon, but they still offer more utility and a sexier shape than you’ll find in a regular sedan.
+What sets these two apart from rivals like the Audi S6, the BMW M550i and M5, and the Mercedes-AMG E43 and E63 is their hatchback configuration.
+A sloping roofline means that they’re a little tight in the rear seat and not quite as roomy as, say, a station wagon, but they still offer more utility and a sexier shape than you’ll find in a regular sedan.

 Both models come well-outfitted with features but offer even more tech for an extra cost—but the sky’s really the limit on the RS 7, which can be built up to more than $150,000 with every option box ticked.